rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 <img src="./figures_for_readme/nightlights_vs_cluster.png" alt="grid" width="800"/>

-When comparing the two maps, it is evident that the clusters are simply grouping together the wards with little-to-no nightlight intensity and the other wards.
+When comparing the two maps, it is evident that the clusters are simply distinguishing the wards with little-to-no nightlights from the others.

 ## Future Work